 d.
-Fair, transparent process.
+Revocation.

-- Clearly communicates to schools the criteria for charter revocation, renewal, and non-renewal decisions that are consistent with the charter agreement, including any policy changes thereto. - ii.
-Promptly notifies each school of its renewal (or, if applicable, revocation) decision, including written explanation of the reasons for the decision. - iii.
-Promptly communicates renewal or revocation decisions to the school community and public within a time frame that allows parents and students to exercise choices for the upcoming school year. - iv.
-Explains in writing any available rights of legal or administrative appeal through which a school may challenge the authorizer's decision, including appeal to the Tennessee Public Charter School Commission. - v.
-Regularly updates and publishes the process for renewal decision making, including guidance regarding required content and format for renewal applications.
+- i.
+Clearly communicates a revocation policy with criteria for charter revocation decisions that are consistent with the charter agreement and state law, including any policy changes thereto. - ii.
+Revokes a charter during the charter term only if there is clear violation in accordance with the reasons set forth in state law. - iii.
+Promptly notifies a school of its revocation recommendation and decision, including written explanation of the reasons for the recommendation and decision. - iv.
+Explains in writing any available rights of legal or administrative appeal through which a school may challenge the authorizer's decision. - v.
+Promptly communicates revocation decisions to the school community and public within a timeframe that allows parents and students to exercise choices for the upcoming school year. - vi.
+Does not make revocation decisions on the basis of political or community pressure. - e.

-e.
 Closure.

 i.
-In the event of a school closure, oversees and works with the school governing board and leadership in carrying out a detailed closure protocol that ensures timely notification to parents; orderly transition of students and student records to new schools; and disposition of school funds, property, and assets in accordance with law.
+Establishes and clearly communicates to schools a closure policy or procedure that is consistent with the charter agreement and state law and requires the authorizer to oversee and work with the school governing board and leadership in carrying out a detailed closure protocol that ensures timely notification to parents; orderly transition of students and student records to new schools; and disposition of school funds, property, and assets in accordance with law.